Agile Code is Clean Code!

 • Use JUnit 5 and Mockito to implement the first step.

-• Use a powerful IDE such an IntelliJ IDEA to write and enhance the functional code.
+• Use a powerful IDE such as IntelliJ IDEA to write and enhance the functional code.

 • Use tools such as SonarLint, JaCoCo, Spotbugs, ArchUnit to refactor your functional code and test cases.
 Clean code applies to productive and test code.

-The described approach is a good practice since the beginning of this millennium.
+The described approach has been a good practice since the beginning of this millennium.
 All above-mentioned tools are open source and free to use.

 Your organization has no excuse to write crap code.